Tiny Irvin "You Don't Know What Love Is"

 Her professional relationship with Carl Arter really began in 1964, when they played more frequently together, even appearing on Pittsburgh radio and television.
 Carl Arter credits his close friend Roy Kohler, then an executive with Gulf Oil and a jazz fan, and Mrs. Balter, then Program Director of WQED Radio/TV station with suggesting the combination of Carl and Tiny Irvin.

-Since the mid 1960s Tiny has worked regularly with Carl Arter, who has been her bandleader, arranger, and mentor.
+From the mid 1960s through the mid 1980s, Tiny worked regularly with Carl Arter, who has been her bandleader, arranger, and mentor.

-With pianist Carl Arter, Tiny has been the star attraction at Eileen's Zebra Room in Pittsburgh for five years on weekends.
+With pianist Carl Arter, Tiny was the star attraction at Eileen's Zebra Room in Pittsburgh for five years on weekends.

 Arter is the perfect foil and partner for her singing.
 While she waxes hot and emotional at the microphone, Carl's beautiful chording and magnificent melody lines -- his virtuoso playing -- quietly and coolly supports and encourages her.
 The fluid, dynamic performances so consistently produced by the interplay between Tiny and Carl are a powerful testament to their thirty year friendship and musician association.